NUS-HPC-AI-Lab/oh-my-server/docs/nscc.md

 --val-dir=/scratch/users/nus/e0575577/ImageNet/val
 ```

-You can use a prepared ImageNet-1K (ILSVRC2012) use above path.
+You can use a prepared ImageNet-1K (ILSVRC2012) in above path.

 NSCC does not provide any prepared dataset : (